NoRedInk supports a broad range of text-based writing assignments. For any assignment, you have the option to:

 Texts that students can analyze in preparation for the essay portion of the SAT.
 You can also find texts used on past SAT exams here. |

-đź’ˇ We recommend that students read the texts and complete pre-writing before they begin drafting their essays.
-You can find resources for pre-writing here, and each assignment comes with a pdf (click "View Text" from the Assignment Library) that you can share with students in advance.
+💡 We recommend that students read the texts and complete pre-writing before they begin drafting their essays.
+All of our texts come with downloadable PDFs (click "View Text" from the Assignment Library) that you can print and annotate with students.
+You can also find resources for pre-writing here to organize student thoughts and ideas before jumping into their writing task!

 Use your own texts